Optimized 3D Gaussian Splatting using Coarse-to-Fine Image Frequency Modulation: Abstract

 \section{Abstract}

 The field of Novel View Synthesis has been revolutionized by 3D Gaussian Splatting (3DGS), which enables high-quality scene reconstruction that can be rendered in real-time.
 3DGS-based techniques typically suffer from high GPU memory and disk storage requirements which limits their practical application on consumer-grade devices.
 We propose \MethodName, a novel frequency-modulated coarse-to-fine optimization framework that aims to minimize the number of Gaussian primitives used to represent a scene, thus reducing memory and storage demands. \MethodName~ leverages image frequency modulation, initially enforcing a coarse scene representation and progressively refining it by modulating frequency details in the training images.
 On the baseline 3DGS \cite{kerbl20233d}, we demonstrate an average reduction of 62\% in Gaussians, a 40\% reduction in the training GPU memory requirements and a 20\% reduction in optimization time without sacrificing the visual quality.
-Furthermore, we show that our method integrates seamlessly with many 3DGS-based techniques \cite{papantonakis2024reducing,lee2023compact,girish2023eagles,fang2024mini,mallick2024taming}, consistently reducing the number of Gaussian primitives while maintaining, and often improving, visual quality.
-Additionally, \MethodName~inherently produces a level-of-detail scene representation at no extra cost, a natural byproduct of the optimization pipeline.
-Results and code will be made publicly available.
+Furthermore, we show that our method integrates seamlessly with many 3DGS-based techniques \cite{papantonakis2024reducing,lee2023compact,girish2024eagles,fang2024mini,mallick2024taming}, consistently reducing the number of Gaussian primitives while maintaining, and often improving, visual quality.